 - What finish should the backsplash, countertop, and flooring have?

 - What type of flooring solution are you interested in?

-From these and many other questions a clear vision for design elements and materials emerged.
+From these and many other questions a coherent vision for design elements and materials emerged.
 A larger eat-in area while retaining the same overall layout and footprint was desired.

-However, a distinguishing features of the original kitchen was the use of interesting angles.
-You can see this in the before photos below.
-Our client wanted to preserve this while giving their kitchen a more open, elegant, brighter, and sophisticated look.
+However, two distinguishing features of the original kitchen was the use of interesting angles and a coffered ceiling.
+You can see both in the before photos below.
+Our client wanted to preserve these while giving their kitchen a more open, elegant, brighter, and sophisticated look.

 The OakWood Design Team proposed replacing the kitchen table with larger island, rotated so this would provide a larger surface area and accommodate bar stools.

 A small, dysfunctional desk with drawers by the side window was eliminated in favor of a larger pantry.
 The location of the fridge, stove, and microwave oven changed to make better use of the existing space and create better flow.

 A monotone colour palette offered little sparkle or contrast between floor, cabinetry, and table, giving the kitchen a dark, cramped look.